pforret/blog.splashing/_topic/hardware/mouse.md

 ---
 # mouse

-A mouse  is a small mammal.
+A mouse  is a small rodent.
 Characteristically, mice are known to have a pointed snout, small rounded ears, a body-length scaly  tail, and a high breeding rate.
 The best known mouse species is the common house mouse .
 Mice are also popular as pets.
 In some places, certain kinds of field mice are locally common.

 ## Unsplash photos